ddewaele/com.ecs.samples.spring.simple.rest/README.md

 This means that everyone attempting to access `/location/*` on our REST API will need to be authenticated and authorized to do so.
 We also only allow entities with the role `USER` andd acope `LOCATIONHISTORY` to access this resource.

-Notice how this http definition relies on
+Notice how this `http` definition relies on

+- Authentication Entry Point
+- AccessDeniedHandler
+- Custom Filter
+- Access Decision Manager

+We'll cover these different components in details in the following sections.

+### Authentication Entry Point

-- Authentication Entry Point : Capable of commencing an authentication scheme.
+An Authentication Entry Point capable of commencing an authentication scheme.
 If authentication fails and the caller has asked for a specific content type response, this entry point can send one, along with a standard 401 status

 	<bean id="oauthAuthenticationEntryPoint" class="org.springframework.security.oauth2.provider.error.OAuth2AuthenticationEntryPoint">
 		<property name="realmName" value="sparklr2" />